 Exercise and Eat Smart to Keep the Weight Off

 People who keep weight off tend to have several habits in common.
-The following strategies can help you be a successful long-term loser.
+The following strategies can help you achieve long-term weight loss.

 Exercise every day

-The National Institute of Diabetes and Digestive and Kidney Diseases recommends that a person get an additional 30 minutes of moderate-to-vigorous physical activity on four to five days a week.
+The National Institute of Diabetes and Digestive and Kidney Diseases recommends that a person get at least 30 minutes, 5 days a week.
 But if you're trying to lose weight or maintain your weight, you'll need to boost your physical activity to 60 to 90 minutes a day.
 It will also help to chart your progress as you increase your activity level.

 To begin an exercise program:

-Schedule your physical activity a week in advance, and use a diary to record the actual time you exercise.
+Schedule your physical activity a week in advance, use a diary to record the actual time you exercise, and try to set aside a regular time of the day for exercise if possible.

 Most successful dieters make changes in what, when, and how much they eat.
-The American Heart Association recommends adopting the following healthy eating habits:
+The American Heart Association recommends following these healthy eating habits:

 Eat reasonable portions.
-Studies show most Americans eat food portions two or three times larger than necessary for good nutrition and weight maintenance.
-To rein in your portion sizes, use a salad plate instead of a dinner plate when dining at home.
-When dining out, split an entrée with a dining companion or order appetizer plates instead of full-sized meals.
+Studies show most Americans eat food portions 2 or 3 times larger than necessary for good nutrition and weight maintenance.
+To restrict your portion sizes, use a salad plate instead of a dinner plate when dining at home.
+When dining out, split an entrée with a dining companion or order appetizer plates instead of full meals.

 Eat breakfast.
-People who eat breakfast eat fewer calories throughout the day and are less likely to binge because of hunger at lunch or dinner.
+People who eat breakfast eat fewer calories throughout the day and are less likely to overdo because of hunger at lunch or dinner.

 Shop smart.
 Stock up on fresh, low-fat foods.
 Use a shopping list, and don't shop when you're hungry.